ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Display

 The large and clear display on the E6100 motor is one of the best in its class.
-It provides the rider with all the data needed, and also has an approximate ‘range’ calculator based on what level you’re in.
-There is also a cadence sensor (pedalling rpm) which is really useful – these motors are at their most efficient at a cadence above 80rpm.
+It provides the rider with all the data needed and also has an approximate ‘range’ calculator based on what level you’re in.
+There is also a cadence sensor (pedalling rpm) which is useful – these motors are at their most efficient at a cadence above 80rpm.

 shimano steps display fitted to the riverside 540e